adrianskelton/project3/README.md

 ![](assets/images/readme_images/screenshot_gameover.png)

 Game over message is displayed along with the score and wether the score was above or below average worked out by the score grading function.\
-This is a very simple function that checks if the final score is less than The user is then asked if they want to play again or quit the game.
-The function checks if the input is p then it will
+This is a very simple function that checks if the final score is less than or more than 7 out of 15 to say if it was below or above average and also works out the percentage of correct answers.

+The user is then asked if they want to play again or quit the game.
+The function checks if the input is p then it will reset the score and restart the game.
+Otherwise it will quit the game, if q is selected.
+If an incorrect choice is selected then an error will be shown until the user selects one of the above.

 ### **Leader-board**